prudhvi-nakkina/webapp-fork/README.md

 - As a User, I should not be able to delete images uploaded by other users or from products created by other users.
 - As a developer, I must ensure the partitioning user's images in the object storage bucket.

+## Assignment-7 features

+- As a user, I want all application log data to be available in CloudWatch.
+- As a user, I want metrics on API usage available in CloudWatch.
+- As a developer, I can log metrics using statsd

 ## Requirements

 - Node.js